macho-catt/100-days-of-code/log.md

 **Thoughts:** Didn't get much done today other for the twitch-json-api project other than some css styling changes.
 It always amazes me how much time actually goes into just styling CSS.
 Other than that, I didn't get to look up how to properly save tokens.
 I also attended the hlfa meeting, and created my first (and second) github issues.
 I spent the rest of the day celebrating the holiday with some friends.

+### Day 42: July 6, 2021
+#####

+**Today's Progress**: Read ideas on how to store tokens, attended hfla meeting today

+**Thoughts:** Didn't really code for the past two days.
+I spent most of yesterday reading up on how to store tokens from Oauth, and the two solutions I thought of won't work perfectly.
+First of all, there are security issues to think of, so generally speaking using local or session storage is not a good idea unless I really secure it.
+HTTP cookies are secured much better, but there are still some work to do to secure them.
+Additionally, they need to be set up from the frontend side, not the backend, which is what I tried.
+That didn't work so I had to pivot.
+The other solution is to store it in a database, and I think that's the way to do it.
+But for the scope of this project it might be a little excessive (for now) until I add more features to it like user logins.
+I might pivot away from this project and work on something else first, like finishing fso part 4.

+I also attended the hfla meeting today, which took longer than expected.
+I need to do more coding for the rest of the week to make up for it.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**